zoomacode/hugo-site/content/posts/one-interesting-code-challenge/index.md

 ## First step in the right direction

-The first step toward more optimal solution is to tweak how we perceive the question just a little bit.
-In steads of _return true if `s` contains an anagram for `p`_ we will use _return true if `s` contains a substring with character from string `p` in any order_.
+The first step towards a more optimal solution is to tweak a little bit the way how we perceive the question just.
+Instead _return true if `s` contains an anagram for `p`_ we will use _return true if `s` contains a substring with character from string `p` in any order_.
+This will change the way how we think about the problem and unlock more solutions.

 ## Sort

-The order is a flexible thing.
-We can try to ignore or we can make things ordered in the way we want.
+One of the ways to work with unordered data is make it ordered in the way we want.
-We can sort characters in `p` and then sort all possible substrings of length `p` in `s`.
+So we sort characters in `p` and then sort all possible substrings of length `p` in `s`.

 ```python
 class Solution: